 40 Acres Funding

-Funding by UT departments/entities is suspended due to the COVID-19 pandemic.
-We will provide updates on any registered student organization funding once the University has more information.
+Funding by UT departments/entities may be limited due to the COVID-19 pandemic.
+We will provide updates on any registered student organization funding accordingly.
+Please check back regularly for any updates.

 Hello registered student organizations!
 We are pleased to introduce 40 Acres Funding, an initiative to showcase and advertise funding opportunities for registered student organizations in one central location.
 While this list is not comprehensive, we have initially listed some of the more commonly known entities that offer funding to registered student organizations.
 Additional funding opportunities may be listed at a later time.
 Please take a moment to review the descriptions listed by each entity below to see if your organization may be eligible to apply for funding.
 Best of luck on your events, projects, and initiatives!

 Events CoSponsorship Board allocates funding to registered student organizations for their events and initiatives on campus.
 Decisions are made through an interview process.
-Student groups applying for funding are interviewed on Wednesdays between 4:30 – 6:00 p.m.
+Student groups applying for funding are interviewed on Wednesdays between 4:30 – 6:00 p.m central.

 The application and more information can be found at https://utexas.campuslabs.com/engage/organization/campuseventscosponsorshipboard.